glpi-project/doc/source/advanced/custom_palettes.rst

 Custom palettes must be placed in the `files/_themes` folder inside your GLPI installation or the location determined by the `GLPI_VAR_DIR` or `GLPI_THEMES_DIR` configuration options if you overrode them.

 All palette files are loaded at all times.
 This allows the instant preview when switching the palette selection in the user preferences and also makes debugging easier.
-Because of this, the CSS rules inside palettes must be restricted using the `:root[data-glpi-theme='mycustompalette']` selector (where mycustompalette is the name of the file and therefor the palette).
+Because of this, the CSS rules inside palettes must be restricted using the `:root[data-glpi-theme='mycustompalette']` selector (where mycustompalette is the name of the file and therefore the palette).

 Custom palettes should also attempt to restrict themselves to changing only the CSS variables that are prefixed with `--tblr` or `--glpi`.
 This helps keep the styling of GLPI uniform.
 However, you are free to make fine-tuned adjustments by changing CSS properties on specific elements as well.

+Custom palettes may define a "swatch" preview which are typically four colors which represent the palette and display in the dropdown list next to the palette name.
+This can be achieved in two ways.

+1. The recommended option is to add `--glpi-palette-color-n` CSS variables to the root of the palette CSS for all four colors.
+These variables must be statically set to colors and cannot be calculated or based on other CSS properties.
+2. The other option is to create a "mycustompalette.png" image inside a "previews" folder in the location you placed your custom palette CSS.
+These preview images should be 60 by 20 pixels to ensure they are displayed properly.

 Example: